 West Virginia University (WVU), founded in 1867, is located in Morgantown, West Virginia.
 It is the state’s flagship university, as well as an historical Land Grant University.

 The WVU OT Program has helped develop and promote expansion of the profession of Occupational Therapy in West Virginia.
 Its faculty members are recognized for their expertise across the state, nationally, and internationally.
-The Division of Occupational Therapy currently maintains a faculty size of ten licensed occupational therapists.
+The Division of Occupational Therapy currently maintains a faculty size of eleven licensed occupational therapists.